-Janis McKay is a bassoonist, educator, and writer residing in Las Vegas, Nevada.
-She is a Professor of Music at the University of Nevada, Las Vegas (UNLV), the Principal Bassoon of the Las Vegas Philharmonic, the Contrabassoonist of the Reno Philharmonic, and the Principal Bassoon of the Classical Music Festival in Eisenstadt, Austria.
+Janis McKay is an academic leader, author, and musician residing in Las Vegas, Nevada.
+She is Vice Dean of the College of Fine Arts and Professor of Music in the School of Music at the University of Nevada, Las Vegas (UNLV).
+Musical appointments include Principal Bassoonist of the Las Vegas Philharmonic, Contrabassoonist of the Reno Philharmonic, and Principal Bassoonist of the Classical Music Festival in Eisenstadt, Austria.

 In 2020, McKay was appointed Vice Dean for the UNLV College of Fine Arts where she, in partnership with the Dean, faculty, and staff, ensures the mission and strategic initiatives of the college are carried out within the broad scope of the university’s communities.
 Prior to her appointment as Vice Dean and while serving as a longtime member of the UNLV faculty, McKay held the positions of Chair of the UNLV Faculty Senate (’19-’20) and Vice Chair in the previous term (’18-’19).
 In this role, she helped to oversee the promotion and implementation of shared governance and a presidential search at the R1 institution – a title given by the Carnegie Classification of Institutions of Higher Education.
 As Professor of Music, McKay maintains a vibrant bassoon studio of young arts professionals and has taught numerous undergraduate and graduate courses in musicology and research.
 Academic areas of focus include local & state music history, Igor Stravinsky, Russian music, symphonic music, and music of the Classical & Contemporary periods.
 She previously taught at Baylor University, Capital University, Ohio Wesleyan University, and Wright State University.